-In 2007, license and research revenue from the Company's various partners totalled \$10.3 million.
-License and research revenue in 2006 and 2005 totalled \$20.3 million and \$20.8 million, respectively.
-In 2007, research and development revenue totalled \$5.5 million; license revenue totalled \$4.8 million.
-In 2006, research and development revenue totalled \$13.4 million; license revenue totalled \$6.9 million.
-In 2005, research and development revenue totalled \$5.4 million.
-License and research revenues in 2007 are significantly lower than 2006 primarily as a result of the conclusion of research efforts on CoregCR following the commercial launch of the product in March 2007.
-Nevertheless, additional research and licence revenues have been recognised with new partners in addition to a substantial volume of revenues from undisclosed partners.
+In 2008, license and research revenue from the Company's various partners totalled \$13.2 million.
+License and research revenue in 2007 and 2006 totalled \$10.3 million and \$20.3 million, respectively.
+In 2008, research and development revenue totalled \$9.4 million and license revenue totalled \$3.8 million.
+In 2007, research and development revenue totalled \$5.5 million and license revenue totalled \$4.8 million.
+License and research revenues in 2008 have increased substantially compared with 2007 as a result of the execution of additional feasibility agreements and the pursuit of our programs signed with Merck Serono and Wyeth Pharmaceuticals.

+Research and development revenues in 2008 consisted primarily of \$2.9 million from Merck Serono, \$1.5 million from Wyeth Pharmaceuticals, \$1.2 million from GSK and \$3.7 million from undisclosed partners.
 Research and development revenues in 2007 consisted primarily of \$1.9 million from GSK, and \$3.2 million from undisclosed partners.
 Research and development revenues in 2006 consisted primarily of \$9.6 million from GSK, and \$3.8 million from undisclosed partners.

-Research and development revenues in 2005 consisted primarily of \$8.6 million from GSK, and \$6.8 million from TAP.
+License revenues in 2008 consisted primarily of \$3.2 million from Merck Serono (of which \$2.5 million represents amortization of up-front payments) and \$0.6 million from Wyeth Pharmaceuticals (amortization of up-font payment).
 License revenues in 2007 consisted primarily of \$4.0 million from GSK following the achievement of specific milestones.
 License revenue in 2006 consisted primarily of \$6.2 million from GSK (of which \$0.2 million represents amortization of up-front payments).
-Recognition of the amortization of up-front payments is calculated according to the average exchange rate during the period of recognition.
-License revenues in 2005 consisted primarily of \$2.8 million from GSK (of which \$0.8 million represents amortization of up-front payments) and \$2.4 million from TAP.

-In 2007, product sales and services revenues totaled \$19.8 million and in 2006 totaled \$2.1 million, all of which relate to the sale of Coreg CR microparticles to GSK.
+In 2008, product sales and services revenues totaled \$13.5 million, \$19.8 million in 2007 and \$2.1 million in 2006, all of which relate to the sale of Coreg CR microparticles to GSK.
 Revenues from the sale of Coreg CR microparticles are determined on a cost plus basis, in accordance with the Supply agreement.
-In 2005, product sales and services revenues totaled \$ 1.8 million, of which \$0.1 million related to the manufacture of Cimetidine and Tagamet for GlaxoSmithKline and \$1.7 million from clinical batches and toll manufacturing with various customers.

-Other revenues of \$6.6 million consisted primarily of royalties from GSK related to the sale of Coreg CR and to a lesser extent royalties from Corning related to the sale of photochromic lenses, incorporating Flamel's technology.
-Other revenues of \$0.7 million in 2006 and \$1.0 million in 2005 consisted primarily of royalties from Corning.
+Other revenues of \$11.8 million and \$6.6 million in 2007 consisted primarily of royalties from GSK related to the sale of Coreg CR and to a lesser extent royalties from Corning related to the sale of photochromic lenses, incorporating Flamel's technology.
+Other revenues of \$0.7 million in 2006 consisted primarily of royalties from Corning.